alicomo/sf1mongo/README.markdown

 This build includes symfony project setup with mongodbodm.

-The following symfony2 components have been used:
+The following symfony2 components have been used.

-	*class-loader
+	1. class-loader
-	*console
+	2. console
-	*yaml
+	3. yaml

 ProjectConfiguration has been enabled for using mongodb